grange85/ahfow-www/_posts/2024-05-13-my-record-collection-135-luna-on-the-late-late-show-vhs.md

 They're doing Four Thousand Days.
 It sounds kind of poppy and jangly.
 Almost like a single.
 Maybe?
 </p><p>
-They're actually givng a few shots to Britta.
+They're actually giving a few shots to Britta.
 I noticed in the Cynthia Garret show, they almost never showed her on close up.
 </p><p>